Skip to main content

 About

-To Aerthen is a single player casual role playing game with a fantasy theme.
+To Aerthen is a single player tactical role playing game with fantasy, anime and science fiction themes.
 It was developed by Ephiam and was released on August 2, 2023.
-It received very positive reviews from players.
+It received positive reviews from players.

 Skip User Reviews